Quintus Sertorius: Governor of Hispania and fugitive

 Iberia, showing the Roman Provinces in the time of Sertorius.

 By late 83 or early 82 BC, having fallen out with the new Marian leadership, Sertorius was sent to Hispania as proconsul, "no doubt by mutual agreement".
 Sertorius may have been intended to go to Hispania even before Sulla's Civil War in order to relieve command of the two Spanish provinces (Hispania Ulterior and Hispania Citerior) from their governor, Gaius Valerius Flaccus, due to his doubtful loyalty to the Marian regime.

 When Sertorius marched through the Pyrenees mountain range he ran into severe weather and a mountain tribe that demanded a tribute for allowing his passage.
 His companions claimed it was an outrage; but Sertorius paid the tribe and commented that he was buying himself time, and that if a man had a lot to do, nothing is more precious than time.
 Flaccus, the governor of the two Spanish provinces, did not recognize his authority, but Sertorius had an army at his back and used it to assume control.
 He did not meet with significant resistance in his first seizure of Hispania.
 Sertorius persuaded the local chieftains to accept him as the new governor and endeared himself to the general population by cutting taxes, and then began to construct ships and levy soldiers in preparation for the armies he expected to be sent after him by Sulla.
 After gaining control of both provinces Sertorius sent an army, under Julius (possibly Livius) Salinator, to fortify the pass through the Pyrenees.

 During his occupation of Hispania Sertorius collected news of the war in Italy.
-Likely from refugees and Marian exiles fleeing Sulla's veteran legions, by December of 82 BC he had heard of Sulla's victory over the Marians in various battles, his second capture of Rome, and the Sullan proscriptions.
+Likely from refugees and Marian exiles fleeing Sulla's veteran legions, by December 82 BC he had heard of Sulla's victory over the Marians in various battles, his second capture of Rome, and the Sullan proscriptions.
 Sertorius learned that he was one of the foremost among the proscribed, among the first names listed.

 Silver denarius issued c.81 BC by Gaius Annius, on his way to fight Sertorius.
 The reverse features the name of Lucius Fabius Hispaniensis, Annius's quaestor.
 Fabius later joined the Sertorians, probably after being proscribed, and finally took part in Sertorius' assassination.

 By 81 BC all other significant Marian leaders were dead, and Sertorius' Spain had become a priority for the Sullan government.
 Sulla's forces, probably three or four legions under the command of Gaius Annius Luscus, departed for Hispania early in 81 or very late in 82 BC, but were unable to break through the Pyrenees until Salinator was assassinated by P. Calpurnius Lanarius, one of his subordinates, who defected to the Sullans.
 Annius then marched into Hispania.